ahdinosaur/sexy-script/README.md

-nothing you can compare to your other scripting languages i'm tryna find the words to describe this code without being disrespectful the way those curlies movin' i can't take no more have to stop what i'm doing so i console dot log i'm tryna find the words to describe this code without being disrespectful
+nothing you can compare to your other scripting languages i'm tryna find the words to describe this code without being disrespectful the way those curlies movin' i can't take no more have to stop what i'm doing so i console.log i'm tryna find the words to describe this code without being disrespectful

 damn you'se a sexy script